CiscoDevNet/terraform-provider-aci/website/docs/d/epg_to_contract.html.markdown

 ## Argument Reference

 - `application_epg_dn` - (Required) Distinguished name of Parent EPG.
+Type: String.
 - `contract_dn` - (Required) Distinguished name of the Contract object to attach.
+Type: String.
 - `contract_type` - (Required) Type of the EPG to contract relationship object.
 Allowed values are "consumer" and "provider".
+Type: String.

 ## Attribute Reference

 - `id` - Attribute id set to the Dn of the provider/consumer contract.
+Type: String.
 - `annotation` - (Read-Only) Annotation of the EPG to contract relationship object.
+Type: String.
 - `match_t` - (Read-Only) Matching criteria of the EPG to contract relationship object, only supported for `contract_type` "provider".
+Type: String.
 - `prio` - (Read-Only) Priority of the EPG to contract relationship object.
+Type: String.